Dean of Students

 Meeting students where they're at on their U Journey:

-U Journey explores our core student development themes to provide consistent and intentional educational experiences beyond the classroom for first-year students and sophomores.
-Here's just a sample of activities that teach life skills and create a sense of belonging:
+U Journey explores our core student development themes to provide consistent and intentional educational experiences beyond the classroom for all of our students.

 • Residential Education